Chico Ruiz: Angels and Alex Johnson

 Tensions hit a climax when Johnson claimed that Ruiz pointed a gun at him while the two were in the clubhouse following a June 13 loss to the Washington Senators.
 Ruiz denied the claim but Angels GM Dick Walsh later admitted during Johnson's arbitration case over his suspension that the incident had indeed occurred.
 Shortly after the alleged incident, Ruiz was demoted to the Triple-A Salt Lake City Angels.

 The Angels would clean house after the season.
 Phillips and Walsh were both fired, Johnson was traded to the Cleveland Indians, and Ruiz was released.
 Shortly afterwards, Ruiz signed with the Kansas City Royals.

 Death

 Ruiz became a United States citizen on January 7, 1972, something which made him very proud.
-Early in the morning of February 9, just before he was to join his new team, the Royals, in spring training, Ruiz was killed when he drove his car into a sign pole while driving alone outside of San Diego.
-Alex Johnson attended the funeral.
+Just before joining the Royals, Ruiz was driving on Interstate 5 in San Diego, California on the morning of February 9, when his car, operating between 70-80 mph, veered off the road and crashed into a highway sign post at full speed.
+Ruiz was taken to Palomar Hospital in Escondido, California, where he was declared dead upon arrival.
+Despite the animosity between Ruiz and Johnson at the end of the 1971 season, Alex Johnson attended Ruiz's funeral on February 11.
+No active players from the Angels were present at the funeral.